FrederickLamptey/takehome/README.md

 save_index_to_csv(index, output_file)

 ADD ON

 5. You can search for a file by providing the name of the file and assign it to a variable, and then call the function "search_index_file(index_file, search_term)" to search for the file name you provided.

 Example:
 search = 'description'

 results = search_index_file(output_file, search)

 Output:
--A csv file will be created containing all the search indexes as expected.
+- A csv file will be created containing all the search indexes as expected.
 - May find a match for the search